mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 group by word order by count desc;
 ```

-    Total MapReduce CPU Time Spent: 31 seconds 340 msec
-    OK
-    Time taken: 69.796 seconds

-After running this, I have a new table in my database, `wiki_word_counts`
+After running this, I have a new table named `wiki_word_counts` in my database.

 ```python